Welcome to Linkterpreting!

 - contact information.

 The upper menu is divided into five sections that correspond to the five main fields of Public Service Interpreting: social, medical, legal, police and business interpreting.
 Each of these sections contains:

 - theoretical information related to each of the fields;

 - role-plays (text and video) for practicing liaison interpreting;

 - documents related to the different fields.

-Linkterpreting was created by Elena Armas López, Guillermo Rosales González, Rut Guinarte Mencía, Kerri Murphy, Manuela María Pequeño Leis, Carlota Acosta Rodríguez, and Raquel Ferrón Martínez, current and previous Translation and Interpretation students of the University of Vigo, under the guidance of Dr. Maribel del Pozo Triviño.
+Linkterpreting was created by Elena Armas López, Guillermo Rosales González, Rut Guinarte Mencía, Kerri Murphy, Manuela María Pequeño Leis, Carlota Acosta Rodríguez, Raquel Ferrón Martínez and Manuel Folgueira Anllo, current and previous Translation and Interpretation students of the University of Vigo, under the guidance of Dr. Maribel del Pozo Triviño.
 We would like to thank all of our colleagues in the Translation and Interpretation programs “Licenciatura en Traducción e Interpretación y Grado en Traducción e Interpretación” for their support and their essential help in the compilation and creation of material.
 We would also like to thank Elisa Gómez López, lecturer at the University of Vigo that has provided us with material and advice and who has also given us her constant support and experience.